a blog, channel, or feed that features videos rather than text or images.

 Have you noticed that many of the biggest channels on YouTube are either mostly or completely based on vlogging?

-Check the trending page, and you’ll probably see some vlogs.
+Check YouTube’s trending page, and you’ll probably see some vlogs.

 The vlog is here to stay.